History of Ashinaga

 Addressing Injustice (1963~1984)

-The Ashinaga movement began nearly 50 years ago after founder and President Yoshiomi Tamai lost his mother in a traffic accident in 1963.
+The Ashinaga movement began over 50 years ago after founder and President Yoshiomi Tamai lost his mother in a traffic accident in 1963.
 Having experienced first-hand the lack of support an orphan receives, Tamai and a group of likeminded individuals went on to found the Association for Traffic Accident Orphans in 1967.
 Through public advocacy, regular media coverage and the development of a street fundraising system, the association was able to set in motion significant improvements in national traffic regulations as well as support bereaved students across Japan.
 These methods of street fundraising and advocacy are still a vital component of Ashinaga’s activities today.

 Expanding Support to All Orphans in Japan (1984~1995)